83

 Born into a family of artists, collectors and art lovers ahead of their time, elegance and refinement were the very foundations of his thinking.

-In 1925, he gained international recognition at the Exposition internationale des arts décoratifs industriels modernes.
-In collaboration with other artists of his generation, he designed the hall of a French Embassy and the Tourism Pavilion.
-For it is in architecture that he excels, rejecting any imitation of the past, in a stripped-down style of pure geometric line.
-In the words of his granddaughter, "The Mallet-Stevens style, as I lived and loved it, is mainly about simplicity (probably the most difficult), limiting oneself to strictly necessary elements and striving for what he called 'the right taste'".
+In 1925, the International Exhibition of Modern Industrial and Decorative Arts brought him international recognition.
+Working alongside other artists of his generation, he designed the lobby of a French embassy and the Tourism Pavilion for the event.
+For it was indeed in architecture that he excelled, rejecting any imitation of the past in favour of a pared-back style characterised by pure geometric lines.
+For his granddaughter, “The Mallet-Stevens style, as I experienced and loved it, is mainly about keeping things simple (undoubtedly the most difficult thing), limiting oneself to the strictly necessary elements and striving for what he called ‘the right taste’”.

-Robert Mallet-Stevens met Andrée Rose Guggenheim (1891-1978) in 1921.
+Robert Mallet-Stevens met Andrée Rose Guggenheim (1891–1978) in 1921; it was ‘the love of a lifetime’, recalls their

-This period of intense social and cultural activity between the wars revolutionized all artistic fields.
-The exploration of new aesthetics, more geometric and functional, and of new materials, was found in the decorative arts as much as in architecture, fashion and jewelry.
-"Mallet-Stevens wanted to draw everything.
-Not only the cubist boxes for his wife's handbags, but also her nightgowns, book labels, jewelry with the Templier goldsmith, cigarette cases, including the design of his own stationery.
+cultural activity between the wars revolutionised all artistic fields.
+The exploration of new, more geometric and functional aesthetics, and of new materials, was evident in the decorative arts as well as in architecture, fashion and jewellery.
+“Mallet-Stevens wanted to design everything.
+Not only the Cubist sketches for his wife’s handbags, but also her nightgowns, book labels, jewellery created with the goldsmith Templier, cigarette cases, and even the design of his own writing paper.”